databrary/policies/standard-operating-proceedures.md

 - Name, title, institution, surface address, email, phone.
 - Unique Databrary username and password.
 The user name may be the applicant's official institutional access ID (e.g. rog1@psu.edu).
 - Certification of PI status eligibility from appropriate research supervision entity.
-- Research ethics with human participants training certification (e.g., Collaborative Institutional Training Initiative, CITI; https://www.citiprogram.org), and expiration date of current authorization.
+- Research ethics with human participants training certification (e.g., Collaborative Institutional Training Initiative, [CITI](https://www.citiprogram.org)), and expiration date of current authorization.
 - Information about research supervision entity (IRB or equivalent) that governs the applicant’s scientific activity, if applicable, including name(s) of representative(s) of the institution, surface address, telephone number, email.
 - Required for Databrary Affiliate Investigator applicants: Information about the research supervisor (Name, Databrary user ID, and email)
 - An electronically signed copy of the [Databrary Investigator Agreement](investigator-agreement.md).